hilariie/MapReduce/README.md

 ```
 pip install -r requirements.txt
 ```
-Alternatively, you can install the two libraries mentioned above separately using the following commands:
+Alternatively, you can install the two libraries mentioned above separately by using the following commands:

 ```
 pip install pandas